UnifiedPush/documentation/content/developers/embedded_fcm.md

 You may want to make it so that UnifiedPush is invisible for users who aren't specifically trying to avoid FCM.
 Embedding an FCM Distributor is a solution: if the user doesn't have another distributor installed, this one will be used.

-There are now 2 apps doing it: one using the google library and another, entirely FOSS that doesn't.
+There are now 2 libraries doing it: one using the google library and another entirely FOSS that doesn't.

 ## Installation